Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at

 - Delayers: These are centenarians who had delayed development of major age-related illness until after 80 years.

 - Escapers: These reached one hundred without developing any lethal diseases; they have the most chance of becoming a supercentenarian and are very exceptional cases.
 These are the people which need to be studied to gain insights into their lifestyle and genetics.

 Walter Breuning was a great example of someone that defied aging.
 He lived to 114-years, and almost right until the end, he was independent, had no cognitive-deficits and was pretty healthy for his age.
 According to many interviews, Walter had eaten a calorie restriction diet.
 He ate only two meals per day and maintained a lean BMI of 19 throughout his entire life.

 He believed that keeping his mind and body active was an important factor in his longevity.
 Also, he never retired until he was 99 years old!
 Having a purpose in life and something to wake up for is certainly good for your well-being and longevity.
 At the time of his death, he was the fourth oldest man ever to have lived.
 There are a few interviews with him that I recommend watching on youtube.

 Walter was a lovely guy; he was kind, smart, and wise.
 I loved hearing his stories about all the inventions he got to see when he was growing up.
 It’s simply remarkable what you can see in your lifetime if you are able to live as long as he did.
-There are other examples of people who ate light and lived a similar lifestyle as Walter, and I’ll surely be writing about them also in the near future!
+There are other examples of people who ate light and lived a similar lifestyle to Walter, and I’ll surely be writing about them also in the near future!